Wireless broadband deals

 How secure is wireless broadband?

 Most newer routers come with an automatic update to keep the security protection current.
-If you have an older model, you should keep an eye on the manufacturer’s website to see if you need to manually update it and how to do it.
+If you have an older model, keep an eye on the manufacturer’s website to see if you need to manually update it and how to do it.

-Simply enter your postcode and we’ll help you find great-value deals from leading internet providers.
-Start comparing today and see if you can save.
+Simply enter your postcode into our broadband postcode checker at the top of the page and we’ll help you find great-value deals from leading internet providers.

 Frequently asked questions